bbauska/W3Cx-2of5/README.md

 <b>Important:</b> The attributes we will see in this unit
 - ismap and usemap are <b>image attributes</b>.
-Since they use the <link> tag, having learned hyperlinks, now would be a good time to explore them.
+Since they use the &lt;link&gt; tag, having learned hyperlinks, now would be a good time to explore them.
 Be sure to watch the video at the end of this unit.

 Adding the ismap or usemap attributes to the &lt;img&gt; tag means that the